Thank you! Your submission has been received!

 • What's happening: "Starting Monday, drop-off will move to the side gate, next to the flagpole."

-• Why it matters (Value): “This helps reduce traffic and allows for enhanced safety for children and staff.”
+• Why it matters: "This helps reduce traffic and improves safety for children and staff."

 The Staff Memo Flow

 Your tone with your team sets the emotional temperature of the center.
-Use context and insight to build "buy-in" rather than just giving orders.
+Use context and insight to build buy-in rather than just issuing orders.

-• Greeting: “Hi team—I hope your week’s going well.”
+• Greeting: "Hi team — hope your week is going well."

-• Action: “Use the pan-and-scan method continuously.
+• Action: "Use the pan-and-scan method continuously.
 Stay close enough to hear all conversations and intervene early.
-Focus on proactive prevention.
-(Example: Intervening when a child attempts to stand on a swing, rather than reacting once they are already standing.)”
+Focus on prevention — for example, intervene when a child is attempting to stand on a swing, not after they've already done it."

 • Value reminder: "Intentional supervision is how we build trust with families."

-• Close: “Thanks for staying alert and supporting one another.”
+• Close: "Thanks for staying alert and supporting each other."

-Not every message requires the same version of you.
-If you’re changing the pickup location, you need to be brief and logical.
-If you’re raising tuition or correcting a staff member's attitude, you need to lead with empathy.
+Not every message needs the same version of you.
+If you're changing the pickup location, be brief and logical.
+If you're raising tuition or correcting a staff member's attitude, lead with empathy.

 Think of your tone as a scale:

-• Logistical Messages (The "Logic" End): Keep these short and punchy.
+• Logistical messages — keep these short.
 Don't waste a parent's time with three paragraphs of fluff if you just need them to bring a swimsuit on Friday.
 Clarity is the kindness here.

-• Sensitive Messages (The "Heart" End): When the news is hard or the correction is personal, your "Why" needs to be wrapped in support.
-If people feel like you're just "dropping a bomb" via email without acknowledging how they feel, you’ll lose their buy-in immediately.
+• Sensitive messages — when the news is hard or the correction is personal, the "why" needs to be wrapped in support.
+If people feel like you're dropping a bomb via email without acknowledging how they'll feel, you lose their buy-in immediately.

-Leader Tip: If you aren’t sure if the tone is right, read the message out loud.
-If it feels stiff or "cold" when you say it, it will feel ten times colder when they read it on a screen.
+One small habit: if you aren't sure the tone is right, read the message out loud.
+If it feels stiff when you say it, it'll feel ten times colder when they read it on a screen.

-When you’re delivering news that you know will be a "hit" for your audience—like a tuition increase or a shift in staff—don't try to gloss over it with corporate-speak.
+When you're delivering news you know will land hard — a tuition increase, a shift in staff — don't try to gloss over it with corporate-speak.
 Acknowledge it.

-If you say, "We know this is a hit on your budget and we take that seriously," you aren't being weak; you’re being human.
-When people feel seen, they are much more likely to be partners in the solution rather than critics of the change.
+If you say, "We know this is a hit on your budget and we take that seriously," you aren't being weak.
+You're being human.
+When people feel seen, they're far more likely to be partners in the solution than critics of the change.

 A Note on Using AI

 Tools like ChatGPT or Grammarly are great for polishing awkward phrasing or catching typos.
-But do not outsource your voice.
+But don't outsource your voice.
 High-stakes or emotional communication requires your heart and your judgment.
-AI can polish, but it cannot replace authenticity.
-Always review it with your own eyes to make sure it still sounds like you.
+AI can polish.
+It cannot replace authenticity.
+Always review the draft with your own eyes to make sure it still sounds like you.

-• Think of a message you sent recently that didn’t land well.
-Was the "Action" unclear, or did you skip the "Why"?
+• Think of a message I sent recently that didn't land well — was the action unclear, or did I skip the why?

-• Do your staff memos feel like "directives" or "alignments"?
+• Do my staff memos feel like directives, or like alignments?

-• If a parent only knew you through your emails, would they think you are organized and warm, or rushed and robotic?
+• If a parent only knew me through my emails, would they think I'm organized and warm — or rushed and robotic?